 It was so nice to escape the madness of Amsterdam city centre for a while.

-Now, after all those incredible waffles in Brussels, I couldn’t leave Amsterdam without trying their famous stroopwafel.
+As someone with a very big sweet tooth, I just couldn’t leave Amsterdam without trying their famous stroopwafel.

-The stroopwafels cost €3.95 each and there’s a range of toppings to choose from.
+The stroopwafels cost €3.95 each and there was a range of toppings to choose from.

 We bought online tickets for €18.50 that included two drinks in the bar at the top and a gift, which turned out to be a bottle opener.
 Standard tickets cost €12.50 online.
 Add another €1 to any ticket if you’re buying in person.